prettycode/typescript-console-app/README.md

 10. `npm run start:ci` to validate iterations quickly.
 11. Ready to commit code.
 12. `npm run precommit` to run full fix and validation process before submitting.

+The **CI rules** a branch must pass to succeed build validation:

+1. No package may be older than the latest minor and patch version. (❌ `npm update --save` but with with _major_ versions; have to do `npm install XYZ@latest --save[-dev]` for each package as a workaround)
+2. No packages may have known security vulnerabilities of _any_ severity.
+3. No files may have any formatting-style violations.
+4. No code may have any coding guideline violations.
+5. No unit tests may be failing.
+6. The program must be able to execute without returning a non-zero exit code after building.